 BTEC Extended Certificate in Sport

-– Practical Sports Performance: As the title suggests this unit will be based around performing, analysing and reviewing performance.
+– Practical sports performance: This unit will be based around performing, analysing and reviewing performance.
 You will have to demonstrate your technical ability, tactical awareness and knowledge of rules for specific sports.

 To be accepted onto a Level 3 programme, you must hold at least five GCSEs at grade 4 or above, including GCSE Maths and English language.